aslanfth/aslanfth.github.io/_pages/publications.md

 ---

-You can also find my articles on <a href="https://scholar.google.com/citations?user=IcrIWXAAAAAJ">my Google Scholar profile</a>.
+You can also find my papers on <a href="https://scholar.google.com/citations?user=IcrIWXAAAAAJ">my Google Scholar profile</a>.

 {% include base_path %}